Campaign Monitor Expands into Enterprise Email Market with Acquisitions of Sailthru and Liveclicker

 "The CM Group vision is to be the most respected, fastest growing family of marketing technology companies in the world," said Wellford Dillard, CEO of CM Group.
 “Sailthru and Liveclicker are extraordinary technologies capable of solving important marketing problems, and we will be making additional investments in the businesses to further accelerate their growth.
 Every company in the CM Group has best-in-class customer retention rates, which is a testament to CM Group’s excellent customer experience and our ability to be a strategic partner.
 Bringing these brands together makes it possible for us to provide marketers with the ideal solution for their needs as they navigate the complex and rapidly changing environments in which they operate.”

+Campaign Monitor was founded in Sydney in 2006 by Dave Greiner and Ben Richardson, and a AUD $348 million stake in the business was sold in 2016, making it one of the largest investments in an Australian tech start up at the time.

+Dillard, who will be visiting Australia from 21st January 2019, said, “As CM Group continues to grow we will be expanding our marketing efforts in the region and will continue to make Australia a key market for all of our brands.”

-Liveclicker’s ability to deliver live and geographically relevant content allows its customers, including AT&T, Quicken Loans and TJX Companies to connect with consumers without the complexity of legacy solutions or the risk of sharing out-of-date, irrelevant content to subscribers.
-Sailthru’s customers include TechStyle Fashion Group, Business Insider and other Fortune 500 retailers and publishing enterprises.
-These organizations use Sailthru to connect and personalize the customer and audience experience across email, web and mobile channels using a combination of artificial intelligence, predictive analytics and other data science driven capabilities.
+Liveclicker’s ability to deliver live and geographically relevant content allows its customers, including Carnival Australia, World Wildlife Fund, Queensland Performing Arts, and Royal Caribbean Cruises to connect with consumers without the complexity of legacy solutions or the risk of sharing out-of-date, irrelevant content to subscribers.
+Sailthru’s customers including Bauer Media and Redbubble, use the enterprise platform to connect and personalize the customer and audience experience across email, web and mobile channels using a combination of artificial intelligence, predictive analytics and other data science driven capabilities.
 Both Liveclicker and Sailthru’s products and product roadmaps will remain in place after the acquisition.

 "Sailthru's rapid growth is a testament to the fact that enterprise organizations are ready to move past the legacy marketing clouds," said Cassie Young, chief commercial officer at Sailthru.
 "Now, as part of the CM Group, our organization will have the resources needed to ensure all enterprise marketers are aware of what is possible with a modern multichannel marketing hub."